ErikBrorsson/MVDet/eriks_readme.md

 Interestingly, even with 0.35 ps-label-th, the precision is very high (96.5 %).
 Maybe ps-label-th can be even lower?

+12, 36
+15, 34
+15, 35

+On two of the most successful runs, max_moda is reached the first epoch after UDA has kicked in.
+Thereafter, precision starts dropping.
+This happens when pseudo-label threshold ~34-35.
+On the third successful run, moda is maintained, with ps-label-threshold ~36.

 ### 12/8